This post may contain affiliate links. Please read my disclosure policy.

 a bite of orange french toast drenched in maple syrup on a fork.

 Life can get really busy — I bet you can relate! -— and there are times when our pantry doesn’t get restocked for a few days.
-When this happens, it takes a little creativity to put a meal together without making a mad dash to the store!
+When this happens, putting a meal together without making a mad dash to the store takes a little creativity!

 And that’s exactly how this baked orange marmalade French toast came to be.

-Part of the fun in cooking for me, as my husband would say, is seeing what I can “concoct” from what we have on hand.
-Sometimes a concoction becomes a new favorite recipe, and then I get to share that excitement with you!
+As my husband would say, part of the cooking fun for me is seeing what I can “concoct” from what we have on hand.
+Sometimes, a concoction becomes a new favorite recipe, and I get to share that excitement with you!

 slices of orange french toast on a white plate with orange slices and sprinkled with powdered sugar.